tarampampam/indocker-app/app/readme.md

 ## A few words about the usage statistics collecting

+By default, the app sends a usage report each time it is run so that we can track how often people use it and how to improve it.
+This feature can be turned off by adding the option `--dont-send-anonymous-usage` when executing the app server, but we will be very grateful if you leave it enabled 💕.

-This app periodically sends anonymous usage statistics to the statistics server.
-It helps us to understand how the app is used and how to improve it.
-Statistics are sent after a few seconds after the server starts and every 30 minutes after that, and doesn't contain any sensitive information.
+The usage report is sent after a few seconds after the server starts and every 30 minutes after that and doesn't contain any sensitive information.
 Usually, it takes less than 1KB of traffic.

-It's like Google Analytics, but for the backend app.
+To identify the app instance, this app uses the first 16 bytes of the SHA256 hash of the Docker ID.
+It's like Google Analytics, but for the backend.

 The following information is collected:

-- Application version
+- Application version (e.g. `2.0.1`)
-- Operating system (just type and architecture, e.g.: `linux/arm64`)
+- Operating system (just type and architecture, e.g. `linux/arm64`)
+- How many routes (hosts) are configured (just a number, e.g. `3`)

 > At any time you can inspect the source code to see what and how data is collected.

-For identification purposes, the first 16 bytes of the SHA256 hash of the hardware MAC address of the first network adapter is used: `sha256(net.Interfaces()[0].HardwareAddr)[:16]`.
-It doesn't allow anyone to identify you, but it helps us to understand how many users use the app.

 The data is sent to the server via HTTPS and is not stored anywhere except the [statistics server][mixpanel], and is not used for any other purposes.

-You can disable the statistics collecting by passing the `--dont-send-anonymous-usage` flag to the app, but we will be very grateful if you leave it enabled 💕.

 [mixpanel]:https://eu.mixpanel.com/project/2933933